 Preparing for the Inca Trail route

 Hiking the Inca Trail is a 26-mile trek over 4 days.
 It can be a challenge since most of the trail is paved with stone.
-You will climb many step ups and downs and thousands of rocky steps.
+You will climb many steps up and down and thousands of rocky steps.

 The Inca Trail is doable if you have a good level of physical fitness, everything will be easier and more enjoyable.
 Plus, the more in shape you are, the better your body can adjust to the high altitude.
 But if you don’t fit with this description, don’t feel despondent.
 If you are the kind of person who is always up for a challenge, this is the opportunity to prove you can do everything!

 See the Inca Trail as a motivation.
 Start making some positive changes before your Andean journey and getting in shape for this amazing trek.
 In fact, it’s fun to switch things up once in a while, don’t you think?
 Since the Inca Trail consists of lots of stone stairs, you can walk up and down stairs in your house or your office building.
 It will help you to strengthen your knees.
 Getting out and hiking some hills or mountains will be helpful as well.

 TIP: Having the right boots is essential.
 You will wear them day in and out along an extremely rocky and uneven trail.
 So, take the proper precautions if you don’t want your trek through the Inca Trail route to be an uncomfortable 4-day one.

 We know that a big concern for lots of travelers is how long is the Inca Trail since it’s considered a challenging trek.
 But if you don’t acclimate properly to the high altitude of the Andes, you won’t be able to enjoy the wonders of this trek.